CASTResearchLabs/com.castsoftware.labs.green/com.castsoftware.labs.green_documentation.md

 The GreenIT Index is based on the following Technical Criteria

+* GreenIT - focus on "pipe leaks" - algorithmic costs
+* GreenIT - focus on "pipe leaks" - resource economy
-* GreenIT - focus on "pipe leaks"
+* GreenIT - focus on "pipe leaks" - data access efficiency
-* GreenIT - focus on "pipe ruptures"
+* GreenIT - focus on "pipe ruptures" - avoiding failures

 The Technical Criteria have been populated with Quality Rules with aggregate weight greater or equal to 5 of the following existing Technical Criteria:

 * Efficiency - Expensive Calls in Loops
 * Efficiency - Memory, Network and Disk Space Management
 * Efficiency - SQL and Data Handling Performance
-* Complexity - Dynamic Instantiation
 * Complexity - SQL Queries
 * Programming Practices - Error and Exception Handling
 * Programming Practices - Unexpected Behavior